coffeewasmyidea/st/README.md

 # st - simple terminal emulator for X

-This is the terminal that I use every day, and maybe it will work for you too.
+This is a terminal that I use everyday, and maybe it will work for you too.

 + Based on [st-0.9](https://st.suckless.org/) with patches from 0.8.5
 + Default theme: [gruvbox](https://github.com/morhetz/gruvbox)